 Meet the team

-PR account coordinator @MarchPR-wants to travel the world. lover of sushi, art, yoga and a good laugh
+PR assistant account executive @MarchPR-wants to travel the world. lover of sushi, art, yoga and a good laugh

 Queen of Planning and Operations Manager at @MarchPR.